 - Windows Server 2008

-To work around this issue in a Windows Server version that has the feature, you can block TGT delegation across an incoming trust by setting the netdom flag EnableTGTDelegation to No, as follows:
+To provide data and account security on a Windows Server version that has the Enforcement for Forest Boundary for Kerberos Full Delegation feature, you can block TGT delegation after you install the March 2019 updates across an incoming trust by setting the netdom flag EnableTGTDelegation to No, as follows:

 netdom.exe trust fabrikam.com /domain:contoso.com /EnableTGTDelegation:No

-- This flag should be set in the trusted domain (such as contoso.com) for each trusting domain (such as fabrikam.com).
+- The EnableTGTDelegation flag should be set in the trusted domain (fabrikam.com in this case) for each trusting domain (such as contoso.com).
 After the flag is set, the trusted domain will no longer allow TGTs to be delegated to the trusting domain.

-- For more information about how the tool works, see the Netdom.exe documentation.
+- For more information about NETDOM, see the Netdom.exe documentation.

-If the netdom flag cannot be set on a trust, you can mitigate risk by enabling Windows Defender Credential Guard on client computers.
+- If you must enable TGT delegation on a trust, it's recommended that you mitigate that risk by enabling Windows Defender Credential Guard on client computers.
 This prevents all unconstrained delegation from a computer that has Windows Defender Credential Guard enabled and running.

 March 12, 2019